 - College transcript(s) if any college coursework has been attempted.

-- As indicated above, home schooled applicants who wish to enroll prior to Spring 2023 may choose whether they wish to submit ACT or SAT scores.
+- Applicants may choose whether they wish to submit ACT or SAT scores.
 Those who wish to have their ACT or SAT scores considered must have their scores sent to Iowa State directly from the testing agency.

 GPA policy for home school students